The Alberta Cell Therapy Manufacturing Facility is at the heart of world leading research.

-The University of Alberta was ranked sixth globally for academic impact transplantation in 2016, and leads nationally and internationally in research, clinical and facilities.
+The University of Alberta is ranked sixth globally for academic impact transplantation, and leads nationally and internationally in research, clinical and facilities.

 The Division of Transplantation has been a leader in clinical trials of antirejection therapies in solid organ transplant and in the genomics of transplantation.
 Accomplishments have included developing the antirejection drug, rapamycin, for immunosuppression in liver transplant patients with hepatocellular carcinoma.
 The division also leads efforts to develop improved criteria for selecting appropriate patients with hepatocellular carcinoma for liver transplantation, as well as in development and evaluation of therapy for hepatitis C and B.

 The cardiothoracic transplant group is a leader in the development of ex-vivo perfusion systems.
 The islet transplant program continues to be the world’s busiest and a leader in pushing the frontiers of tissue engineering.